dizzyfrogs/CoordBoard/README.md

 # CoordBoard

-CoordBoard is a lightweight Minecraft plugin that provides an easy way to share and manage coordinates in-game.
+CoordBoard is a lightweight PaperMC plugin that provides an easy way to share and manage coordinates in-game.
 Designed for small servers that want to keep a vanilla feel without relying on teleport commands like `/home`, this plugin makes it simple to track and share important locations.

 ## Features